Far Infrared Thermal Therapy,

 certain anticancer drugs.

-clinical trials have studied hyperthermia in
+Numerous clinical trials have

-combination with radiation therapy and/or
+radiation therapy and/or chemotherapy.

 These studies have focused on the